I have compiled a list of 10 must-do tips on how to maximize your Universal Orlando vacation.

 Top 10 Tips

 9. Early Entry - Early Entry is a privilege only for guests staying at a Universal Resort hotel.
-You can enter the parks one hour before opening, and ride the big attractions such as Harry Potter and the Forbidden Journey before the lines get very long.
+You can enter the parks one hour before opening, and ride the big attractions such as Harry Potter and the Forbidden Journey or Escape from Gringotts before the lines get very long.
 It was so nice being there for Early Entry, makes for great photos too!

 6. Club Level - Upgrade your room to Club Level to enjoy the benefit of snacks and drinks in the lounge.
 The concierge staff will answer any of your questions, give you bottled water, and even print your boarding passes for you.
 We loved their fresh baked cinnamon rolls!
 Also during breakfast hours there were bagels, danishes, croissants, and fresh fruit among other things.
 At night there were small appetizers and desserts such as cookies and cheesecakes.